-Your First Date
+Automotive Digital Marketing: Your First Date

-The car buying process has almost moved completely online, much like dating in 2017.
 Consumers know everything about you before they even walk through the door.
 It’s only a matter of time when buying a car is as easy as ordering take out.
 Whether you’re an OEM executive, participating dealer, marketing manager, automotive advertising agency, or digital gun-for-hire, this guide will help you better understand the automotive digital marketing landscape.
 In addition, it will provide you with information on how to get more out of your automotive marketing strategies.

 She Likes Roses, Stop Buying Her Tulips

 Traditional TV and newspapers continue to grab the lion’s share of attention even though digital-first advertising strategies have proven successful – see Volvo’s The Greatest Interception.
 If you’re not thinking and buying digital-first, you’ll remain stuck in the slow lane with the horse-and-buggy.
 Don’t believe me?
-Here are a couple automotive digital marketing related stats from 2016 to help convince you.
+Here are a couple automotive digital marketing stats to help convince you.

 - Digital advertising spend has surpassed TV